iabdullaham1/the_little_guy/README.md

 7- Creating a file at the end of execution which contains the results.

+8- Recursive attack

 # Pre-requirements :

 1- python3.

 2- requests library (I think it is shipped with the latest versions of python but I added it just in case).

 # usage :
 ![N](https://i.ibb.co/rwZRfdY/2.png)

+# Ading New Headers to check :

+### 1 - Adding an informative header to check if present :

+This feature allows you to check if a certain header is present (for example the `Server` header) and if it is present the script will print it's value.
+You can add new headers to check if they are present by adding them to the file `resources/check_if_available_headers.lst` and when you run the script it will check them.

+### 2 - Adding Important Headers to check and report if missing :

+This feature allows you to check if some headers are missing , and if so it will report it to you, however if the header is set the script will print it's value in case there is a misconfiguration that you can test.
+You can add new headers to the list by adding them to the file `resources/check_if_not_available_headers.lst` .